Dogwood Lodge - Biloxi Marsh

 Guides: The Lodge works with outstanding and reputable guides and outfitters.

 Fly/Spin Sightfishing Packages: Technical poling boats such as Hells Bay and Chittum skiffs are used.
 Two anglers per boat and guide.
 The guides pick you up at 8:00 a.m., returning you to the Liveaboard at 4:00 p.m.
-All fly fishing is catch-and-release only.
+All fly fishing packages are catch-and-release fishing only.

 Conventional Lure/Bait Fishing Packages: Guides use 24' to 26' bay boats.
 Three to four anglers per boat and guide.
 The guides pick the group up at 6:00 a.m., returning you to the Liveaboard between 1:00 and 2:00 p.m.